z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/mathd32/readme_digifloatmath.txt

 ;-------------------------------------------------------------------------
 ; F_add - Rabbit floating point add
 ;-------------------------------------------------------------------------
-; 1) first section: unpack from F_add: to sort: 78 clocks
+; 1) first section: unpack from F_add: to sort:
 ;    one unpacked number in hldebc the other in hl'de'bc' ;    unpacked format: h==0; mantissa= lde, sign in b, exponent in c ;         in addition af' holds  b xor b' used to test if add or sub needed ;
 ; 2) second section: sort from sort to align, sets up smaller number in hldebc and larger in hl'de'bc' ;    This section sorts out the special cases:
-;       to alignzero - if no alignment (right) shift needed (11 clocks) ;           alignzero has properties: up to 23 normalize shifts needed if signs differ ;                                     not know which mantissa is larger for different signs until sub performed ;                                     no alignment shifts needed ;       to alignone  - if one alignment shift needed (31 clocks) ;           alignone has properties: up to 23 normalize shifts needed if signs differ ;                                    mantissa aligned is always smaller than other mantissa ;                                    one alignment shift needed ;       to align     - 2 to 23 alignment shifts needed (40 clocks) ;           numbers aligned 2-23 have properties: max of 1 normalize shift needed ;                                                 mantissa aligned always smaller ;                                                 2-23 alignment shifts needed
+;       to alignzero - if no alignment (right) shift needed ;           alignzero has properties: up to 23 normalize shifts needed if signs differ ;                                     not know which mantissa is larger for different signs until sub performed ;                                     no alignment shifts needed ;       to alignone  - if one alignment shift needed
+;           alignone has properties: up to 23 normalize shifts needed if signs differ ;                                    mantissa aligned is always smaller than other mantissa ;                                    one alignment shift needed ;       to align     - 2 to 23 alignment shifts needed ;           numbers aligned 2-23 have properties: max of 1 normalize shift needed ;                                                 mantissa aligned always smaller ;                                                 2-23 alignment shifts needed